Crematogaster: Predation of wasps

-Acrobat ants are known to eat different types of wasps.
+Cocktail ants are known to eat different types of wasps.
 Many of these wasps have mutualistic relationships with trees involving pollination.
 Additionally, the wasps typically have cycles that they follow, which can make locating and capturing them by the ants more difficult.
-As a result, acrobat ants have evolved unique characteristics to detect the presence of prey.
+As a result, cocktail ants have evolved unique characteristics to detect the presence of prey.
 They have become sensitive to chemical signals released by wasps, and use these signals as cues in locating their prey.

 Habitat

-Acrobat ants can be found either outdoors or indoors with great frequency in each case.
+Cocktail ants can be found either outdoors or indoors with great frequency in each case.
 Outdoors, they are usually arboreal, but they often live in many common areas in the wild.
 These areas are typically moist and are often dark.
 They can often be found in trees, collections of wood (like firewood), and under rocks.
 Indoors, nests have been found inside homes around electrical wires.
 These locations are often very near large food supplies and may be around other ant nests.

 Reproduction

-As with many social ant species, in acrobat ants, a queen mates with a single male during a nuptial flight.
+As with many social ant species, in cocktail ants, a queen mates with a single male during a nuptial flight.
 During this flight, the winged queen and winged male mate, and the male dies shortly afterwards.
 The female eventually lands and removes her own wings, which she no longer needs.

 In these ant species, a variation also exists to this mating strategy.
 Large female workers exist that are smaller than winged queens, yet larger than small workers.
 They also have many anatomical features that are intermediate to small workers and the queen, including ovary size and composition, and patches.
 These females can produce unfertilized eggs that can eventually develop into males in colonies that do not have a queen.
 If these eggs are produced in a colony with a queen, the queen can devour them.
 Larvae can also devour the eggs.
 Large workers normally produce more eggs in ant colonies that are queenless.
 Large workers can be tended to by small workers in a similar manner to ant queens.

-"Large workers" have sizable implications for acrobat colonies.
-Given that large workers create eggs that can develop into functioning ants, they can actually create new colonies.
-They can also shift or shape the population dynamics of an ant colony that already exists.
-Also, for the large workers who produce these eggs, if they are eaten, this denotes a waste of energy on failed reproduction.
-Not all eusocial ant species have large workers, so acrobat ants are unique in this respect.